 Depending on the type of germs germans, antibiotics are divided into:

-- Antimycotics and mycostatic drugs - destroys fungal pathogens
+- antimycotics and mycostatics - destroys fungal pathogens

-Antibiotics in the narrow sense include antibacterial agents, sometimes also anti-protozoal antibiotics.
-Thus, doctors may recommend patients with mycosis to avoid using antibiotics in the narrower sense, which often promotes fungal infections.
-Antiviral agents are not counted among antibiotics.
+Antibiotics in the narrow sense include only antibacterial agents, sometimes also antibiotic antiprotozoar.
+Thus, doctors may recommend patients with mycosis to avoid using antibiotics in the narrower sense that often promotes fungal infections.
+Anti-virus drugs (antiviral agents) do not count among antibiotics.
 Thus, doctors can give patients an important recommendation not to take antibiotic viral diseases.

 Antibiotic counter antiseptic

-The key property of antibiotics is their therapeutic index - the ratio of effective and toxic dose.
+The key feature of antibiotics is their therapeutic index - the ratio of effective and toxic dose.
 In other words, antibiotics must be much more toxic to pathogens than to humans.
-This is an important restriction that excludes many antimicrobial agents from the category of curable antibiotics that can be used as a mere antiseptic - ie, for external disinfection and surface cleaning.
-For example, alcohol (70% ethanol) is an excellent harmless antiseptic to disinfect skin and surfaces (not plexi!)
-That also destroy viruses.
+This is an important limitation that excludes many antimicrobial-active substances from the category of curable antibiotics that can be used as a mere antiseptic - ie, for external disinfection and surface cleaning.
+For example, alcohol (70% ethanol) is an excellent harmless antiseptic for disinfecting skin and surfaces (not plexi!), Which also destroys viruses.
 However, alcohol is totally unusable to fight internal infections because it is as toxic to humans as it is for microbes.
 In addition, good antibiotics may not decompose in the stomach and must pass into the bloodstream and target tissues.
 The development of new good antibiotics, or their bioprospecting in previously unexplored species of living organisms, is therefore difficult.
 Good antibiotics must be weighed and used only in patients who really need them to prevent the spread of resistant strains of pathogens.

 A little theoretical medicine ...

-It could be continued by, for example, pointing out that traditional herbs are still as good as they used to be in the past, against diseases that do not receive resistance (such as atherosclerosis , diabetes and other civilization diseases).
-Or that cancer is at the borderline between infections and civilization diseases because it evolves but only within an individual patient.
-Cancer is not portable (except for the cancer of the bear's devil's liver, which is transmitted to other devils by a bite) and the resulting evolutionary experience does not pass on to other generations.
-Therefore, anti-rabies are still as good or bad as they once were.
-Or, as European surgeons enjoyed when Joseph Lister discovered and introduced aseptic surgery (using antiseptic carbons, as he once called phenol), so that patients stopped dying of infection, and European surgeons could discover an increasingly extensive and complex life-saving operation.
-Or, by not having the least chance to compete with microbes with our generational age of 20 to 30 years, so actually the microbes and viruses of most illnesses take us grace to kill us and instead make us bacillo.
+It could be continued, for example, that, against diseases that do not receive resistance (such as atherosclerosis , diabetes and other civilization diseases), traditional herbs still occupy today as well as they once did.
+Or the fact that cancer is at the border between infections and civilization diseases because it evolves but only within an individual patient.
+Cancer is not portable (except for the cancer of the bear's devil's liver, which is transmitted to other devils by a bite) and the resulting evolutionary experience does not pass on to future generations.
+Therefore, anti-rabies are still as well (or poorly) as they once were.
+Or the way European surgeons enjoyed when Joseph Listerdiscovered and introduced aseptic surgery (using antiseptic carbone, as the phenol once used to be), so that patients stopped dying of infection and European surgeons could discover more and more complex life-saving rescue operations.
+Or, with our generation age of 20 to 30 years, we have not the slightest chance to compete with microbes in evolutionary terms, so that, in fact, microbes and viruses of most illnesses take us grace to kill us immediately and instead to make us bacillo.
 Their hosts quickly kill only evolutionarily young, inexperienced diseases such as swelling plague or ebola.
 Syphilis also shows a gradual decrease in virulence that occurred in Europe over the centuries of history of this disease.
-Or where our immune system goes, when today our newborns do not have to demonstrate their fitness to survive childhood infections, and their mothers have the ability to protect their children from immunoglobulins in breast milk.
-Sooner or later, we either have to return to a more natural way of life and a more natural proportion of child mortality, or the evolution of our immunity will have to be taken artificially by gentlemen with white cloaks and good intentions.
+Or where our immunity goes,when today our newborns do not have to demonstrate their fitness to survive childhood infections and their mothers ability to protect their immunoglobulins in breast milk.
+Sooner or later, we either have to return to a more natural way of life and a more natural ratio of child mortality, or the evolution of our immunity will have to be taken artificially by gentlemen with white cloaks and good intentions.
 But I do not want to talk about it.
-I would too get to the edge of really important topics that I am trying to avoid somewhat unsuccessfully ...
+That would be too much for the very important issues herewho are herewho are heresomewhat unsuccessfully trying to avoid ...